 Just getting started, or branching out into something new?
 The EFA is here to help.
 We know that having lots of options can be overwhelming, so we’ve bundled together selected webinars and courses to make it easy to get started.
 You can find them all in our course catalog.

-If you’re interested in teaching a class, please read the information for instructors below and submit a proposal for a webinar, traditional course, or self-paced course.
+If you’re interested in teaching a class, please read the information for instructors below and submit a proposal.
 We’re always looking for engaging, experienced instructors to join our growing team!

 Looking for a course you already purchased?
 You can find it in your course library (login required).